What is a salary sacrifice pension and how does it work?

 Is there a limit to a salary sacrifice pension?

-There isn’t a specific limit to how much you can sacrifice.
+There isn’t a specific limit to how much you can sacrifice, although this will change in 2029.

 However, your reduced salary has to remain above the national minimum wage.